 Our response to Covid-19

-Our professional teams undergo comprehensive training in infection control, and follow industry guidance on hygiene from the UK’s Public Health Authorities and World Health Organisation, particularly focussed around handwashing and other hygiene measures.
+Our professional teams undergo comprehensive training in infection control.
+They also follow industry guidance on hygiene from the UK’s Public Health Authorities and World Health Organisation.
+This is particularly focussed around handwashing and other hygiene measures.
 We maintain good supplies of personal protective equipment and provide additional equipment, such as masks and gowns, along with guidance on when and how to use them.

-In the Thames Valley area we remain in partnership with Systems Biology Laboratory, a local CIC (not for profit organisation) providing high quality, collaborative and clinically focused research.
-SBL is testing our Wellbeing Workers for COVID 19 on a weekly basis, enabling us to closely manage any risk of spreading the virus to people we support.
-Our priority is to form a similar partnership in the North East of England undergo weekly Covid-19 testing through the NHS.
+In the Thames Valley area we have a partnership with Systems Biology Laboratory, a local not for profit organisation, providing high quality, collaborative and clinically focused research.
+SBL has been testing our Wellbeing Support Workers for Covid-19 every week since April 2020.
+This enables us to closely manage any risk of spreading the virus to people we support.
+Our Wellbeing Support Workers in the North East of England undergo weekly Covid-19 testing through the NHS.

-To ensure the highest standards of care and support possible, our central team assesses the situation daily and follows the latest advice and guidance from Government and Health Officials.
+To ensure the highest standards of care and support possible, our Leadership Team assesses the situation daily and follows the latest advice and guidance from Government and Health Officials.
 Our entire workforce is committed to ensuring that people we support remain safe throughout this challenging time.